aysucengiz/CENG795/blogs/blogblogblogblog.md

 if (funcname == "linear)")return Convert::Linear;
 return Convert::Linear;
 ```
 Truly a work of art in terms of mistakes.
-After this the result was flawless.
+After this the result had no issue.

 Bonus: During debugging of VeachAjar scene I tried to localize global instance vertices which lead to this